smartdevicelink/sdl_evolution/proposals/0071-remote-control-baseline.md

 ```

 ## Potential downsides

-- The driver must exit current controlling application before using another application to control the same RC module.
-There is no indication of which application is currently control the RC module.
-Driver doesn't know which application to close.
-This makes application switching cumbersome.

 - It lacks the fine policy control on which application can access which RC module(s) and which control item(s) within each module.